Sure, you can have one without the other. But leveraging both organic and paid social strategies can set you up for maximum reach — and success.

 Our top 3 best practices for social media marketing

 Your social media efforts are sure to be different depending on the type of content and the platform you’re using.
-Still, there are some best practices that can be applied to any business’s overall social media strategy.
+Still, some best practices can be applied to any business’s overall social media strategy.

 1. Be genuine